mungitoperrito/mungitoperrito.github.io/blog_posts/twitter-feed/source.md

 ## What to expect

 The Kinesis Firehose processes the incoming feed data.
-It writes a file to S3 every five minutes, or when the new data reaches a certain size.
+It writes a file to S3 every five minutes or when the new data reaches a certain size.

 You should start to see files appearing in the S3 bucket very soon.

-When the file appears in S3, the Lambda function processes it.
+When a file appears in S3, the Lambda function processes it.
 Expect to start seeing results about five minutes after you activate the project.

 Elasticsearch creates a Kibana URL when you confirm your domain.
 To see a